| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 ergm.multi implements the general approach of Krivitsky et al. (2020) for specifying multilayer ERGMs, including Layer Logic and the various cross-layer specifications.
 Its features include:

-specification is contained entirely in an ergm()
+specification is contained entirely in an ergm()-style formula and can be

-nested with any other ergm()
+nested with any other ergm() terms, including dynamic and multi-network.

 The number of layers in the modeled network is limited only by computing power.